elseu/sdu-genial-documentation/docs/response_parsing.md

 The response can contain the following sections:

+1. **Content Part**: Contains content as Markdown.
-1. **Prefix**: Contains session-related metadata in JSON format.
+2. **Metadata**: Contains additional metadata in JSON format.
 Always sent as 1 complete JSON chunk.
-2. **Content Part**: Contains content as Markdown.
-3. **Metadata**: Contains additional metadata in JSON format.
-Always sent as 1 complete JSON chunk.
-4. **Error**: Contains error information if any.
+3. **Error**: Contains error information if any.
 Always sent as 1 complete JSON chunk.

 **Content Parts** can have different types, specified in the start and end tokens: